 Did You Know?

-Played over main titles, then heard as background music throughout the movie See more
+Played as instrumental dance music and as background music throughout the film See more